ysyk2021/nurturing-empathy-with-ai-techniques-and-strategies-to-develop-empathy-with-artificial-intelligence/src/chapter-2-1.md

-# What is AI and How Does it Work?

 In this chapter, we will provide an introduction to AI and explain how it can be applied to empathy practices.